Code-Institute-Submissions/onAPlateCatering/README.md

 - I clicked the button on the menu page and the correct page loaded.
 - I click on the social icons in the footer on each page and verified that the desired social website opens in a new page.
 - On the contact page, I checked that the embedded map zoom function works and that when you click view larger map, it opens in a new page on google maps.
 - On the get a quote page, I checked each input to ensure I could enter data and for the drop down list that it works as expected.
 I pressed the submit button to check it acts as expected.
-When I build on my coding skills I would have a message appear when press submit.
+When I build on my coding skills I will have a message appearing once submit button is used.

 The testing was then conducted on a mobile and the above steps were repeated including testing the toggle of the menu, toggle open and close worked on all pages as expected.